-The Secure Sockets Layer (SSL) or Transport Layer Security (TLS) protocols help to secure the information that is transmitted using Hypertext Transfer Protocol (HTTP) through encryption.
-When your connection to a web server is secured using SSL or TLS, you will see the acronym HTTPS appear in your browser bar instead of HTTP, and a padlock symbol is also often presented to indicate that the transmitted information is encrypted and cannot be read by malicious actors even if they intercept the transmitted information.
+The Secure Sockets Layer (SSL) and Transport Layer Security (TLS) are protocols that encrypt information transmitted through the Hypertext Transfer Protocol (HTTP).
+When your connection to a web server is secured using SSL or TLS, your browser bar uses the acronym HTTPS instead of HTTP.
+Some browser bars post a padlock symbol.
+This indicates that the transmitted information is encrypted, and can't be read by malicious actors even if they intercept it.

-Before a website or web application can use TLS, a TLS certificate (more commonly called SSL certificate because of SSL’s longer history) needs to be installed on the web server.
-The certificate contains information about domain ownership, along with the server's public key, and both are essential for validating the server's identity.
+Before a website or web application can use TLS, an SSL/TLS certificate must be installed on the web server.
+The certificate contains information about domain ownership, along with the server's public key.
+Both are essential for validating the server's identity.

 In order to start secure information transmission between the web server and the client (e.g. a web browser) using TLS, both must engage in a “handshake” to introduce themselves and establish a relationship.
 The TLS handshake establishes the following:

-During the TLS handshake process, asymmetric encryption is used.
-Asymmetric encryption makes use of public-private key-pairs instead of a single key.
-Public keys, as the name implies, can be distributed publicly, while the private key is held only by the web server.
-Any client with a public key can decrypt a message encrypted with the server’s private key to verify that the message indeed came from the server.
-The client obtains the public key from the TLS/SSL certificate after verifying the certificate with the certificate’s issuing authority.
+The TLS handshake uses a process called asymmetric encryption.
+Asymmetric encryption uses public-private key pairs instead of a single key.
+Public keys can be distributed publicly, but the private key is held exclusively by the web server.
+Any client with a public key can decrypt a message encrypted with the server's private key to verify the message came from the server.
+The client verifies a certificate with an issuing authority, and then gets the public key from the TLS/SSL certificate.

-Both sides need to establish the master key to encrypt and decrypt all later data exchanges.
-To establish the master key, the client sends back a pre-master key encrypted using the public key obtained from the SSL certificate, which only the server can correctly decrypt to obtain because nobody else holds the corresponding private key (asymmetric cryptography).
-This establishes the server’s identity.
-Both sides now compute a secret shared session key from the pre-master key.
+During TLS, both sides must establish a master key to encrypt and decrypt all future data exchanges.
+To establish the master key, the client sends a pre-master key, encrypted using the public key obtained from the SSL certificate, to the server.
+The server is the only one who can decrypt this key, because nobody else holds the corresponding private key (asymmetric cryptography).
+Once the client confirms the server's identity, both sides can compute a secret shared session key from the pre-master key.

-The client then sends a message to the server encrypted using this secret shared session key.
-If the server is able to decrypt the message successfully, it sends back a message to the client encrypted with the same secret shared session key.
-This time, if the client is also able to successfully decrypt the message using the secret shared session key, the TLS handshake process is complete.
-Both sides will encrypt all future communication after the handshake using the same secret shared session key, which is also known as symmetric encryption.
+The client sends a message to the server encrypted using the secret shared session key.
+If the server successfully decrypts the message, it sends a message to the client encrypted with the secret shared session key.
+If the client also successfully decrypts the message, the TLS handshake process completes.
+Both sides will encrypt all future communication after the handshake using the same secret shared session key.
+This is known as symmetric encryption.